mikebrinza/SmallPythonProjects/README.md

 # SmallPythonProjects
-small apps and games for learning python
+small apps and games for learning python and whatnots